 The Royal China Club, Marylebone

 What: The flagship branch of the Royal China group has still got it and is ideal for an evening of decadent feasting (there are five private dining rooms should you want an extra touch of exclusivity).
-From the dim sum menu, you can sample the likes of a pan-fried duck bun, deep-fried crispy onion cakes, and lobster dumplings with herbs and garlic.
+From the dim sum menu, you can sample the likes of a steamed har gau, Shanghai-style pork dumplings with crab, and pan fried shrimp and pork dumplings.
 Dim sum even makes an appearance at dessert, where you’ll find steamed custard buns.

 Where: 40-42 Baker Street, W1U 7AJ

 What: Finding its home on Baker Street, this London outpost of the acclaimed Shanghai original is a buzzy spot, complete with a wall of wine and a chocolate and cream colour scheme.
 Dim sum can be enjoyed in Bright Courtyard Club's tea lounge or the main dining room, and on the menu you can expect to see the likes of sesame prawn toast, spicy jellyfish and Shanghai-style mini spare ribs.
 It's worth exploring the Euro-centric wine list too.